TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 7 - Executive Summary Dashboards/3.7.1-design-considerations/_index.md

 If yes, you buy yourself a few more minutes.
 Your IT Management has understood what the dashboard does, and is willing to spend more time appreciating its full capabilities.

-Take note of the “size” of your dashboard.
+Take note of the "size" of your dashboard.

 KISS.
 Keep it simple solution.
 Keep the interaction, clicking, zooming, sorting, etc. minimal.
 Use larger fonts, round numbers (law of significant number)